Information We Collect

 Please note that we may still use aggregated and de-identified personal information that does not identify you or any individual.

 - Right to Deletion: You have the right to request that we delete any personal information about you that we have collected from you.
 Please note that there are exceptions where we do not have to fulfil a request to delete information, such as when the deletion of information would create problems with the completion of a transaction or compliance with a legal obligation.

-We store personal information about website visitors and subscribers within the United States.
-As a US-based company, to facilitate our operations, we may transfer and access such personal information from the United States, and other countries where our trusted third-party vendors may reside.
+We store personal information about the Site visitors and subscribers within the United States.
+As a US-based company, to facilitate our operations, we may transfer and access such personal information from the United States, and from other countries where our trusted third-party vendors may reside.